Viper Bowling Ball

 Kids can use No. 8.5-inch diameter bowling balls.
 The weight of the ball you pick will depend on your child’s bowling preferences and style.
 If your child is a starter, it is advised that they begin with a lighter ball.
 Then, as they become more experienced, they can move to a big ball.

 The reason is that kids do not have the same strength as adults.
 So, lighter balls will be simple for them to control and throw.
-The last thing you want is your child to drop a bowling ball on their feet or be sad because they cannot control the ball.
+The last thing you want is for your child to drop a bowling ball on their feet or be sad because they cannot control the ball.

 Are bowling balls rightly rounded?